Center-for-Computational-Psychiatry/task_spaceships-aliens_twostep/README.md

 Participants are tasked with navigating a two-stage decision-making process involving choices between different options, with the goal of maximizing point accumulation through strategic selections.

+## Getting Started

+For data collection: Visit the game linked in the project description.

+To modify game specifications: Please refer to the [WIKI](https://github.com/Center-for-Computational-Psychiatry/task_spaceships-aliens_twostep/wiki) for making code modifications and deployment.

 ## Experimental Design

 ### Overview